Intergalactic-Astronomical-Union/ATEL-EDMC/README.md

 **NOTE:**

 IGAU will no longer update the codex CSV after January 3rd, 2024.
+ATEL-EDMC is now deprecated.

 Spansh and EDSM provide galaxy dump files, the IGAU Codex CSV is no longer necessary.